What to Expect After Microdiscectomy or ACDF: A Recovery Timeline

 About this content

-This page was written and clinically reviewed by Marc Greenberg, MD, a fellowship-trained spine surgeon (Mayo Clinic) practicing in Fort Wayne, Indiana.
+This page was written and clinically reviewed by Marc Greenberg, MD, a fellowship-trained spine surgeon who trained at Mayo Clinic, Johns Hopkins, and Brown University, practicing in Fort Wayne, Indiana.
 Information is for educational purposes only and is not a substitute for medical advice from your physician.

 Ready to Explore Your Options?